ohollmen/procster/README.md

 - glib - For helper data structures
 - libjansson - JSON library to parse and serialize JSON

-Choosing a veru slim "embedded" web server (Instead of general purpose web server like Apache or NginX) and efficient libraries for other tasks keeps the memory footprint on the system "unnoticable".
+Choosing a very slim "embedded" web server (Instead of general purpose web server like Apache or NginX) and efficient libraries for other tasks keeps the memory footprint on the system "unnoticable".
 As such Procster should be easily runnable on SBC systems like RaspberryPi,